FairwindsOps/insights-docs/docs/features/ticketing.md

 - **Action Item Lists:** The ticket includes details about the list and its underlying action items.
 - **Images:** The ticket includes information about the image and any related CVEs.

 You may also choose to append an `Additional Description` to the ticket.
-Additional descriptions must be registered on the `Settings > Ticketing` page.
+Additional descriptions must be created on the `Settings > Ticketing` page.

 When creating the `Tickets Additional Descriptions` catalog, note that each provider supports its own formatting: